eugenia1984/english/glossary.md

 - **To manage** means to be in charge of or control something.
 For example, He manages a small team at work means he is responsible for overseeing the team.

+- **To make sure** is used to express certainty or confirmation about something.
+For example,`` I check the list twice to make sure I have everything``.

 - **To meet someone's needs** means to fulfill or satisfy what someone requires or wants.
 In a project, this could mean making sure that the work done fits the client's requirements.
 For example, `Our team works hard to meet the client's needs` means the team aims to do what the client wants.
 This phrase is often used in customer service and project management.

 - **To plan ahead**: When you have meetings to plan ahead, it means you discuss and decide on things that will happen in the future.
 It helps everyone know what to do before things happen.
 Like saying, We have a family meeting to plan our vacation.